Dermatology Clinic

 When you arrive

-• Please use the Main Entrance and register at one of the self-serve kiosks at least 20 minutes before your scheduled appointment.
+• Please use the Main Entrance and register at one of the self-serve kiosks at least 30 minutes before your scheduled appointment.
 Clerks are available to help with the registration process.

-• Room numbers and other public interest messages are presented on the TV screens
+• Room numbers and other public interest messages are presented on the TV screens in the waiting room.

 The consultation